wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 - `keychainTokenStoreId()` - Function specifies name of the Keychain file used for storing the access tokens.
 - `keychainKeyBiometry()` - Function specifies name of the key to the biometry Keychain to store biometry-factor protection key.

+The following properties are deprecated and moved to [Biometric Configuration](#biometric-configuration) class:

+- `linkBiometricItemsToCurrentSet()` -  Function specifies whether the item protected with the biometry is invalidated if fingers are added or removed, or if the user re-enrolls for face.
+See [Biometry Factor-Related Key Lifetime](#biometry-factor-related-key-lifetime) chapter for more details.
+- `confirmBiometricAuthentication()` - Function specifies whether the user's confirmation will be required after the successful biometric authentication.
+See [Biometric Authentication Confirmation](#biometric-authentication-confirmation) chapter for more details.
+- `authenticateOnBiometricKeySetup()` - Function specifies whether biometric key setup always require a biometric authentication.
+See [Enable Biometric Authentication](#enable-biometric-authentication) chapter for more details.
+- `enableFallbackToSharedBiometryKey()` - Function specifies whether `PowerAuthSDK` instance should also do additional lookup for a legacy biometric key, previously shared between multiple PowerAuthSDK object instances.
+The default value is `true` and the fallback is enabled.
+If your application is using multiple `PowerAuthSDK` instances, then it's recommended to set this option to `false` to avoid use of the shared key between such instances.

 ### Activation Data Protection